aliakseis/FFmpegPlayer/README.md

 ```

-You may need to remove pytube stuff from your profile folder for the player application to set up the latest version.
+You may need to remove pytube stuff from your profile folder for the player application to set up the latest version, for example, by invoking remove_pytube.cmd.

 Tiny demo here: https://www.youtube.com/watch?v=dySA4yEGdEc